 Who Can Make a Family Provision Claim?

-• The spouse or domestic partner at the time of death;
+• The deceased person’s spouse at the time of death;

 • A child of the deceased (including an adopted or stepchild or someone who believed the deceased to be their parent and was treated as such) who, at the time of death, was: